NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Pull an Object from S3

-The NetApp Data Science Toolkit can be used to pull an object from S3.
-The command for pulling an object from S3 is `./ntap_dsutil.py pull-from-s3 object`.
+The NetApp DataOps Toolkit can be used to pull an object from S3.
+The command for pulling an object from S3 is `./netapp_dataops.py pull-from-s3 object`.

 Note: To pull toa data volume, the volume must be mounted locally.